Pub & Club Guide

 Arch 16, Queensway Arches, 214 Livery Street

 Taphouse for the nearby (Aston) Indian Brewery.
-Two railway arches with plenty of bench seating.
-Kitchen provides Indian food.
-Up to 4 real ales on handpump, from the brewery, range varies.
+Contemporary chic venue consisting two railway arches with plenty of bench seating.
+Kitchen provides Indian street food.
 Warning: Unreasonably large markup on halves.

 - Ivy Leaf Social Club